hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a new 'tiger' directory inside the 'engines' directory
 - [ ] Update all scripts to work with the 'Project' and 'Abstract' classes

+### Tiger To Do

+- [ ] Update multiple_documents comment to include actual document numbers and / or book & page numbers
+- [ ] Re-design tiger to work with the code base for leopard
+- [ ] Create a logout script to work with tiger -- again based on leopard primarily
+- [ ] Refactor environment to work with the new export, document_list, & execute functionality
+- [ ] Refactor the execute script
+- [ ] Refactor tiger record
+- [ ] Refactor tiger download
+- [ ] Update record (after refactoring) to work with multiple documents
+- [ ] Document.number_results should be spread across open, record, & execute
+- [ ] Create a convert_document_numbers script to work like leopard, but with the tiger document lists
+- [ ] Create a "download only" option for execution
+- [ ] Update scripts with new general functions (i.e. assert_window_title)
+- [ ] Update the record function to set the reception number rather than return it
+- [ ] Add Book / Page search option to the 'search' script & forward
+- [ ] Create a new 'tiger' directory inside the 'engines' directory
+- [ ] Update all scripts to work with the 'Project' and 'Abstract' classes

+## Other To Do

+### Documentation To Do

+- [ ] Create a breakdown of adding a new county ('skeleton structures', 'general_functions', etc.)
+- [ ] Create an explanation .md file to define & explain the differences between 'locate', 'get', 'access', 'build', 'handle', etc. functions--'access' & 'get' functions have some overlap, & specifically defining differences would be incredibly beneficial

-## Testing Script To Do
+### Testing Script To Do

 - [ ] Needs webdriver, target directory, document class, headless, etc. all aggregated
 - [ ] Create a 'testing' script that imports all settings & variables & opens a browser instance so dev setup doesn't have to be completely manual

-## PDF Merger To Do

-- [ ] Update PDF merger to work on a county by county basis
-- [ ] Handle cases where a '-1' document is valid

-## Documentation To Do

-- [ ] Create a breakdown of adding a new county ('skeleton structures', 'general_functions', etc.)
-- [ ] Create an explanation .md file to define & explain the differences between 'locate', 'get', 'access', 'build', 'handle', etc. functions--'access' & 'get' functions have some overlap, & specifically defining differences would be incredibly beneficial
+- [ ] Use the 'testing_dataframe' from the 'objects' directory in the testing script as appropriate